Logo

 12.

-In February 2015, Andrew Rosindell cast doubt on the ability of Rachel Reeves to handle that ministerial responsibility in a putative post-election Labour cabinet, as she would be taking maternity leave soon after the election and would then have a young child to care for following her return to the post in September.
+In February 2015, Andrew Rosindell cast doubt on the ability of Rachel Reeves to handle that ministerial responsibility in a potential post-election Labour cabinet, as she would be taking maternity leave soon after the election and would then have a young child to care for following her return to the post in September.

 13.